 REGISTRATION: Please CLICK HERE to register for the High-Performance Umpiring & Current Rules™ course.
 Membership options for state-by-state chapters coming soon.
 Some people call umpiring field hockey reffing, or or refer to a field hockey umpire a field hockey ref.
 In field hockey, the folks with the whistles are umpires not referees and they’re not refereeing, they’re umpiring.
 If you need umpiring equipment, we have a kit with all you need short of your uniform and rule book.
 You’ll find it here.

 INFORMATION: Course tuition is $39.99 (receipt is provided for your records and reimbursement purposes).
-More than 140 students in the USA and five other countries enrolled the very first year the course was offered.
-During that year, two umpire associations in the USA made the course required training for their new umpires.
+Nearly 300 students in the USA and five other countries have enrolled in the course.
+During the first year, two umpire associations in the USA made the course required training for their new umpires.

 Those enrolled in the course enjoy a full year of access to nearly 7 hours of regularly updated course material.
 The course is updated as needed to address changes in the rules and to make course improvements.
 Student recommendations for shorter individual episodes was undertaken and released April 8, 2018.